-Call center shrinkage is one of the key performance indicators (KPIs) that can help you improve customer interactions, average handling time, and service quality.
+Call center shrinkage is one of the key performance indicators in a call center that can help you improve customer interactions, average handling time, and service quality.

 Shrinkage enables operations managers to measure the time for which agents cannot handle calls despite being paid for it.
 Call center shrinkage also helps estimate how many agents you need to hire to meet call volumes.

 Call center shrinkage is the difference between the time you pay your agents to serve your customers and the actual time they spend doing so.
 It helps determine the time agents spend doing other things rather than attending to customers and their respective queries.

 There are several other definitions of call center shrinkage, similar to the above explanation.

 - Any scheduled or unscheduled activities that prevent agents from assisting customers is known as call center shrinkage

 - Call center shrinkage is the set of elements that take your agents away from being productive and serving your customers